-Most adult men and women with missing teeth make excellent candidates for dental implants.
+Most adults with missing teeth make excellent candidates for dental implants.
 However, certain factors can contribute to the success of the procedure, such as:

 To find out if dental implants are the best tooth replacement solution for you, schedule an initial consultation with Dr. Kobza.
-A member of the International Congress of Oral Implantologists, he has the experience and expertise to evaluate your teeth and determine the best treatment to restore your smile.
+As a member of the International Congress of Oral Implantologists, he has the experience and expertise to evaluate your teeth and determine the best treatment to restore your smile.